matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 Issues can also be mitigated/lessened by disabling the "Continously Update" option and pressing the "Update Spiral" each time you want to update the spiral to the changed parameters.

+Also, if you're using many other Sketch plugins, certain other plugins may interfere with 6Spiral so if you're having issues (spirals aren't being drawn, for example) the recommended step is to **try disabling all plugins other than 6Spiral and then restarting Sketch** and checking if the plugin then works.

 ## A few resources that I found useful for developing this Sketch Plugin
 - https://developer.sketchapp.com/guides/
 - https://awkward.co/blog/how-to-create-floating-sketch-plugins-i/